-- All classrooms have a wide range of resources appropriate for the children's age and levels.
+- ❖ All classrooms have a wide range of resources appropriate for the children's age and levels.
 These include such resources as dictionaries, word mats, spelling journals and writing templates etc. - All classes have a 'Reading Corner' where children are able to take books to read for pleasure.
-These are inviting, organised and contain texts which are appropriate for that particular year group. - All classes have a dedicated English working wall- these walls all contain vocabulary and examples of structure and layout to support the children with their writing. - Extensive guided reading schemes are available across all key stages.
-Read Write Inc. is the main programme in Early Years and Key Stage One.
+These are inviting, organised and contain texts which are appropriate for that particular year group. - All classes have a dedicated English working wall- these walls all contain vocabulary and examples of structure and layout to support the children with their writing. - ❖ Extensive reading schemes are available across all key stages.
+Read Write Inc. is the main programme in Early Years and Key Stage One to develop decoding while Complete Comprehension is used to develop comprehension.
 Other schemes used to support this are Oxford Reading Tree, Floppy Phonics and X Project.
 Throughout Key Stage Two a variety of resources are used to support the teaching of reading.
-These include Schofield and Sims Complete Comprehension along with Literacy World and Oxford Reading Tree TreeTops used to support this. - A range of ICT and interactive resources are used in class and in the ICT suite to support teaching and learning of English such as LBQ, Reading Plus and Oxford Owl. - A whole school library with dedicated library 'slots' for each class is in operation.
+These include Complete Comprehension along with Literacy World and Oxford Reading Tree TreeTops used to support this. - Engaging texts taken from Literacy Tree curriculum maps are used as the English spine in each year group to support the teaching of English. - ❖ A range of ICT and interactive resources are used in class and in the ICT suite to support teaching and learning of English such as LBQ, Reading Plus and Oxford Owl. - ❖ A whole school library with dedicated library 'slots' for each class is in operation.